MarcelloPerathoner/josm/README.rst

 #. `no_menu` attribute for presets that should be searchable but should not have menus,
    eg. the Name Suggestion Index preset.

 #.
+Experimental `append_*` attributes for presets that need to append values to existing
+   tags.  eg. traffic_sign

+#.
 The validator now highlights invalid fields and puts error messages in the tooltip.

    .. image:: demo/validator-highlight.png